yingfeng23/yingfeng23.github.io/_pages/career.md

 I have two years of management experience and enjoy managing small teams, but growing as a manager is not a current priority for me.
 That said, I do love building teams: figuring out what roles are needed, hiring to fill those roles, establishing a strong and positive team culture, and growing a team to make myself redundant.

-Finally, I'm based in New Hampshire and am only interested in remote roles (but am fine with west coast-based companies).
+Finally, I'm based in New Hampshire and am primarily interested in remote roles (I'm fine with west coast-based companies).
+I'm happy to consider hybrid roles in the Greater Boston area (1x/week max), but strongly prefer somewhere with flexibility.

 ## Future

-My career goal is to **shape the technical vision** of a company which uses **computational biology or data science** to **impact society**.

 I don't fully know where I want my career to eventually take me, but two enticing options are as a VP of Data Science or CTO-like character at an exciting impact-focused company, or a freelancer working on cool projects at cool companies.
-I could see myself transitioning to a pure data science role (i.e. no computational biology), but only for the right company and mission.
+I'm ideally looking for roles that leverage my training in biological data, but I could see myself transitioning to a pure data science role (i.e. no computational biology) for the right company and mission.